Icinga/icinga2/doc/6-distributed-monitoring.md

 Instead of using the `node wizard` CLI command, there is an alternative `node setup` command available which has some prerequisites.

-> **Note**
->
-> The CLI command can be used on Linux/Unix and Windows operating systems.
+**Note**: The CLI command can be used on Linux/Unix and Windows operating systems.
-> The graphical Windows setup wizard actively uses these CLI commands.
+The graphical Windows setup wizard actively uses these CLI commands.

 #### <a id="distributed-monitoring-automation-cli-node-setup-master"></a> Node Setup on the Master Node